Creating Custom Meta Boxes in WordPress

 }

-(4) We will also have to ensure that our two inputs, post_reference_name and post_reference_link, are set and ready before we submit the entries.
+(4) Ensure that our inputs, post_reference_name and post_reference_link, are set before submission:

 return;